 How to move dead stock

-Unfortunately, dead stock is an unpleasant fact if you have a retail outlet or an e-commerce fulfillment centre.
+Unfortunately, dead stock is an unpleasant fact if you have a retail outlet or an e-commerce fulfilment centre.
 Nearly all businesses are going to come across it at some time.
-For this reason, it is wise to know how to move dead stock so that potential losses are minimized.
+For this reason, it is wise to know how to move dead stock so that potential losses are minimised.

 Give the item away as a free gift